mwt/matthewthom.as/mirrors.md

 I maintain a few public repository mirrors for free software projects that I make frequent use of.
 [Fastly CDN](https://fastly.com/) has generously donated their CDN network to serve and cache content from their [extensive edge network](https://www.fastly.com/network-map/) to serve the files.
 Each edge node connects to the closest of three distributed origins.
 There is one origin in Europe and two origins in the US, one on the East coast (near NYC) and another on the West coast.
 This ensures quick delivery of all files globally and extremely low latency for the most popular files in each region.
 The mirror supports both IPv4 and IPv6 as well as http and https.

+---

+<iframe scrolling="no" height="380px" width="100%" src="https://chart-embed.service.newrelic.com/herald/a20ba51a-c5ad-4eb0-b094-ed6c980988eb?height=360px&timepicker=false"></iframe>

+---

 Contact me if you have other projects that you'd like to see mirrored.
-You can help maintain the financial sustainability of the project by [sponsoring me](https://github.com/sponsors/mwt/) or [making a tax deductible donation to Think Tutor](https://github.com/sponsors/thinktutor/).
+You can help maintain the financial sustainability of the project by [making a tax deductible donation to Think Tutor](https://github.com/sponsors/thinktutor/).
 Anything you can pitch in helps keep the service up and running.
 Contributors will get a shout out on this page.

 The following software is hosted here: